eliahburns/trading_system/example/README.md

 It's likely you'll experience a segmentation fault while running this.
 I've narrowed its source down to the *cumulative_volume<bid>* function and will update this readme after this has been fixed.
+Expect more details to be added to this readme file in the coming days.

 ## Requirements